 Honk = “Hey guys, I exist.”

 Find your happy place and keep your wits about you.
 And remember that you now also have license to do all of those bad things too.
 There is no right and wrong on the road here.
+There is only survival.
 The only power you have as a participant in this traffic is to change your attitude.
 So take a moment to internalize that fact and then do your best to enjoy it.

 Maybe I’m biased—both of my accidents so far have been taxi induced.
 But yeah, this one is pretty self-explanatory.